ehernandezvilla/FinalFSNDProject/README.md

-# Flask Server with React Front-end
+# Flask project for full stack nanodegree certification (ehernandezvilla)

 This repository contains a Flask server that serves as the backend API and a React front-end for the web application.